Dr Miriam Goldby, BA LLD (Malta) LLM (LSE) PhD (UCL)

 Funded research Awarded £2,949 by the British Academy on 8 April 2010 for a project on Anti-Money Laundering Reporting Requirements imposed by English Law: Measuring effectiveness and gauging the need for reform, phase 1 of which has been completed.

-- A Georgosouli and M Goldby (eds), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)
+- (with A Georgosouli (eds)), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)

 - Electronic Documents in Maritime Trade: Law and Practice (OUP, 2013)

-- (Forthcoming, 2016) ‘The Rising Tide of Paperless Trade: Analysing the Legal Implications’ in B Soyer (ed.), Papers from the 11th International Colloquium on International Trade and Carriage of Goods, Swansea Institute of International Shipping and Trade Law (Informa)
+- ‘The Rising Tide of Paperless Trade: Analysing the Legal Implications’ in B Soyer (ed.), International Trade and Carriage of Goods (Informa, 2016)

-- (Forthcoming, 2016) ‘Enforceability of Spontaneous Law in England: Some Evidence from Recent Shipping Cases’ in M Goldby and L Mistelis (eds), The Role of Arbitration in Shipping Law (OUP)
+- ‘Enforceability of Spontaneous Law in England: Some Evidence from Recent Shipping Cases’ in M Goldby and L Mistelis (eds), The Role of Arbitration in Shipping Law (OUP, 2016)

 - (with Ms Anat Keller) ‘Oversight of systemically relevant insurance practices within the EU: the role of macro-prudential supervision’ Chapter 6 in A Georgosouli and M Goldby (eds), Systemic Risk and the Future of Insurance Regulation (Informa, 2015)